Factors to Consider

 Housing is an important consideration, especially if you are married and want your family to accompany you to Australia while you are studying.
 Some universities offer married students housing on campus.
 In many locations you can find reasonably priced apartments or houses for rent.
 If you are single, you may want to live in a campus residence hall with a roommate.
 Be aware that some urban universities have little or no student housing.

-Personal safety is important to people everywhere.
+Personal safety is important everywhere.
 Some institutions may be able to provide you with statistics about the types and numbers of crimes that occur on their campuses.
-Even though it is unlikely that you would be a victim, crime can happen anywhere.
-So regardless of where you choose to study, you should learn about common safety and crime prevention strategies.
+Crime can happen anywhere.
+Regardless of where you choose to study, you should learn about common safety and crime prevention strategies.

 Most universities offer a wide array of clubs and organizations representing student interests.
 You will find cultural and religious associations, sports teams and sports clubs, volunteer service organizations, academic societies, music and theater groups, international student organizations, and many other opportunities for social activity.
-All of these activities are good opportunities to meet others and develop friendships.
-Certain types of institutions will offer fewer social activities.
-"Commuter campuses" in urban areas, for example, cater to part-time American students and do not concentrate on student social activities.
+All of these are good opportunities to meet others and develop friendships.
+Some institutions will offer fewer social activities.

-Excellent Colleges and universities are found all around the United States, in cities large and small, as well as in small towns and rural areas.
-Do not think that all of the best universities are located in large cities; it simply is not so.
+Excellent colleges and universities are found all around Australia, in cities large and small, as well as in small towns and rural areas.
+It’s best not to assume that all of the best universities are located in large cities.
 Consider whether you might prefer living near the ocean, near the mountains, or in the plains because each location will likely have a good school.

 It may be very important to you to be a part of a religious community while you are studying in Australia.
 Whether you pray in a church or mosque, you’ll want to make sure you are able to practice your religion freely at and near the university you choose.
 Be sure to research how many are in proximity to your campus.